tringi/papers/cxx-x64-v2-calling-convention.md

 * Parameter registers are progressively allocated, not assigned by argument index.

 Spilling
-* Structures passed as arguments are spilled into registers
+* Structures, larger than a register, passed as arguments are spilled into registers

 Packing
 * All structures smaller or equal to a register size are passed in single register.